ibm-build-lab/terraform-ibm-cloud-pak/cp4data/README.md

 ## Accessing the Cloud Pak Console

-After around _20 to 30 minutes_ you can access the cluster using `kubectl` or `oc`.
-To get the console URL, open a Cloud Shell and issue the following commands:
+After execution has completed, access the cluster using `kubectl` or `oc`:

 ```bash
 ibmcloud oc cluster config -c <cluster-name> --admin